pensoft/OpenBiodiv/ontology/rdf-guide.md

 ```

-**Note:** In the logic of our algorithms, it is very important that TNU's are
+In the logic of our algorithms, it is very important that TNU's are
 dated with `dc:date`.

+#### Example

-**Example:** In the following example, we express in RDF a TNU that is in the
+In the following example, we express in RDF a TNU that is in the
 nomenclature heading of a treatment (treatment title).
 Structurally, the TNU
 is connected to the containing section via `po:contains`; `cnt:chars` is used
 to dump the full string of the usage and DwC properties are used to encode